Frequently Asked Questions

 Q: What is a Property Easement?

-A: The Court found Lake Parsippany is a common interest community and that each of the 2200 property owners had been granted rights to the use of the common properties, including the lake, by virtue of an easement in their chain of title to their property, and by the fact that their lots are depicted on a map filed with Morris County at the time of the original development of the community.
+A: The New Jersey Superior Court found Lake Parsippany is a common interest community and that each of the 2,200 property owners had been granted rights to the use of the common properties, including the lake, by virtue of an easement in their chain of title to their property, and by the fact that their lots are depicted on a map filed with Morris County at the time of the original development of the community.

 Q: What is the Assessment?

 A: The basic premise is that with the benefit of having certain deeded rights, you need to help with the burden of maintenance.
-The concept is often referred to as “Fair Share”.
-Basically, every home within the original purchase tract of Lake Parsippany will be required to pay annual dues and assessments.
-The annual dues for full membership allows the property owners and their families full privileges in the community.
-However, if you would like to waive certain privileges, you may pay a basic membership fee only.
-The Court reviewed this provision and determined that having a basic membership option available for those who wish to waive certain privileges was reasonable.
+The concept is often referred to as “Fair Share.”
+Basically, every home within the original purchase tract of Lake Parsippany will be required to pay annual dues.
+The annual dues for membership allow the property owners and their family members full privileges in the community.
+For details of all privileges available, please visit our Membership Page.

 A: The map of Lake Parsippany was approved by the Township and filed with the Morris County Clerk at the time of the original development of the community, in eight sections, between 1933 and 1935.
 The properties included on that map are referred to as the original purchase tract.

-A: The LPPOA must comply with State regulations related to lakes and dams.
-The LPPOA also pays for taxes, insurance, lake water quality management and dam inspections, which became increasingly difficult on voluntary payments.
+A: The LPPOA must comply with state regulations related to lakes and dams.
+The LPPOA also pays for taxes, insurance, lake water quality management and dam inspections, which became increasingly difficult to manage with only voluntary payments.
 Because of these obligations, multiple courts in New Jersey have affirmed the rights of a private lake association to assess all properties in their community, even when membership was previously voluntary.
 After reviewing the status of the law, in 2017, LPPOA imposed a mandatory assessment of all residents of the community as a basic maintenance fee.

 Q: Can the LPPOA do this?

-A: Yes, according to the Court.
+A: Yes, according to a NJ Superior Court judgment.
 A group of property owners (Plaintiffs) filed a lawsuit against LPPOA in opposition to the mandatory fee, and the entire community was later joined in a class action suit.
 The Plaintiffs argued that LPPOA did not have the authority to assess them, and the community, if it ever existed, had been abandoned long ago.
 The Court found not only did LPPOA have the authority to impose a mandatory assessment, but that it had administered the assessment fairly.

 Q: Who is affected?

 A: All properties that fall within the original purchase tract of Lake Parsippany are members of LPPOA, as a result of the litigation.
-While all property owners are members of LPPOA, the Court specifically ruled that LPPOA can allow full membership and basic membership.
+Therefore, all of them are affected.